ACQUIRING TURKISH CITIZENSHIP THROUGH INVESTMENT

 Although the procedure seems not complicated, it is extremely important that the application is made completely and that the process is followed accurately.

-Therefore, it is substantial to get support from an experienced lawyer during all these procedures.
+Therefore, it is substantial to get support from an experienced lawyer in Foreigners and Citizenship Law during all these procedures.
 Making mistakes may cause the rejection of the application or can prolong the application process.

 Antalya Lawyer Ceren Topcu İncetaban and her Antalya Law Firm provide all kinds of legal and technical support regarding foreigners and citizenship law.

 We are ready to help you to achieve your goals with our experienced and multilingual lawyers.